 - Limit who processes credit and debit card transactions.

-- Consult with a specialist about how you can become and stay PCI compliant.
+- Consult a specialist on how you can become and stay PCI compliant.

 - Maintain good records and be prepared for a security audit should it occur.